dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Apply the tokenizer to all paragraphs in the training and validation datasets.
 Convert all words into lowercase.

 **Sanity check**: after this step, your training set should consist of around 147,000 paragraphs and the validation set around 18,000 paragraphs.
+(The exact number depends on what tokenizer you selected.)

 ## Step 2: Encoding the text as integers